 The American Humane Society says the dog house should be a bit taller and wider than your dog.
 For example, if your dog is 24 inches tall and 30 inches long, the house should be about 33 inches high, 48 inches long, and 42 inches wide.
 This size helps keep your dog’s body heat in.

-Creating a Cozy Interior Space
+Creating a Cosy Interior Space

 Step-by-Step Guide to Building Your Insulated Dog House